 Barbara Hendus Exploring effects of nutrient addition by bat colonies on aquatic biodiversity in tropical cave systems, a case study with cenotes in Yucatan.
 (Beneficiary of the Tropimundo Best student award)

 Yannick Coeckelberghs – Dissecting the drivers of diversity patterns across spatial scales: a case study with rock pool metacommunities in Western Australia

 Celina Ben Saadi – Prey selectivity and aquatic community structure in Nepenthes pitcher plants in Peninsular Malaysia.

 photo credit: C Ben Saadi

-Sofie Vermaercke Island biogeography of invertebrates of Greek islands in the Eastern Mediterranean
+Sofie Vermaercke Insular ecology of terrestrial invertebrates in the Eastern Mediterranean.

 Gisela Duran Rodriguez Climatic control of biodiversity in bromeliad infauna.

 Nathalie Massa – Exploring links between management strategies and fitness in captive killer whales (Orcinus orca).